The Runner, Swindon

-Standing right next to the main westward road out of the centre of Swindon, the Running Horse captures a huge passing trade, though it is also a favourite eating place for the town's families.
+Standing right next to the main westward road out of the centre of Swindon, The Runner captures a huge passing trade, though it is also a favourite eating place for the town's families.

 - excellent pub food especially Sunday Lunch